Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 Parrot mushroom (Gliophorus psittacinus)

-Here is another beautiful species that had been on my wish list for a number of years.
-When I finally found it in February of 2020, I was delighted to come across over a dozen fruiting bodies, including the immaculate trio you see above.
-I thought I might never find such a perfect group of parrot mushrooms again, so I spent well over an hour carefully preparing the scene.
-I cleared away redwood debris with tweezers and experimented with light and composition to help these emerald beauties look their absolute best.
-The finished product is a focus-stacked composite of 21 three-second exposures.
+This beautiful species had been on my wish list for many years.
+When I finally found it in 2020, I was delighted to come across over a dozen fruiting bodies, including the immaculate trio you see above.
+I thought I might never find such a perfect group of parrot mushrooms again (and I haven't!), so I spent well over an hour carefully preparing the scene using tweezers and a fine-point paintbrush to clear away debris.
+I then experimented with light and composition to help these emerald beauties look their absolute best.
+I combined 21 three-second exposures with different focal points to get the entire group of mushrooms in sharp focus.
+This is a technique known as focus-stacking, which you can read more about here.

 Gall induced by the mushroom gall wasp (Heteroecus sanctaeclarae).
 Tahoe National Forest, El Dorado County, California, USA.
 Stock Photo ID=GAL0052